 - Salt and pepper as desired.

-- Cornstarch slurry - 1 generous tbsp cornstarch to 2 tbsp water.
+- Cornstarch slurry - 1 generous tablespoon cornstarch to 2 tablespoon water.
 (See notes)

 - Season the meat with salt, pepper, garlic, and Italian seasoning.